 Your heat (and the money you pay for it) could be leaking out of the cracks and gaps in your house.
 And it’s a two-way street.
 Cold outside air also likes to invite itself into your welcoming home through these gaps, so do some draught-proofing.
 It’s a relatively cheap and easy job that pays for itself.

-Now you’ve detected all the draughts, buy some inexpensive draught-proofing strips from your local hardware store.
+Once you’ve detected the draughts, buy some inexpensive draught-proofing strips from your local hardware store.
 For doors you can get draught excluding foam or rubber tape.
 And don’t forget keyhole covers and a decent letterbox flap.

 This quick and cheap draught-proofing exercise will save you an average of £20 per year in terms of lost heat, but you get to double-down on savings because a warmer, draught-free house means your thermostat can go down at least 1°C, potentially saving another £80 on your annual heating bill.